guimatheus92/Save-attachments-from-email-to-a-folder/README.md

 3. Restart your Microsoft Outlook

 ***In order to work, you need to copy and paste the content of the file `ThisOutlookSession.vb` into MS Outlook.***

+***Outlook Rule***

+In order to create your rule on Outlook, you can import the rule called `SaveAtchFromEmail.rwz` to your MS Outlook rules and change the email subject that the file will be received as the image in the repository.

+You can access the article on [Medium](https://guimatheus92.medium.com/save-attachments-from-e-mail-to-a-folder-with-ms-outlook-vba-2382d3917abc "Medium") as well!